 - Students may earn up to $8,000 during a student employment fiscal year which runs from July 1st to June 30th.

 Yes.
-To be eligible to work on campus during the summer as a student employee, students must be registered at least half-time during summer session or pre-registered at least half-time for the following fall semester.
-If not enrolled during the summer, however, additional payroll taxes must be deducted from each paycheck during the summer.
+To be eligible to work on campus during the summer as a student employee, students must be a matriculated student, registered at least half-time during summer session or pre-registered at least half-time for the following fall semester.
+However, additional payroll taxes must be deducted from each paycheck during the summer.
 While attending classes, students cannot work on campus more than 20 hours per week.
 Students can work full-time (35-40 hours per week) when not attending classes.
 Students graduating in May can continue to work until May 15th.
 All previous student employees are terminated from the payroll system effective May 15th.
 Any student working on or after May 16th will need to complete a new Referral Form, unless they are re-hired by their current supervisor prior to the May 15th deadline.

 Pay checks are issued on the 10th and 25th of each month.
-Students are encouraged to sign up for Direct Deposit Authorization Form through the Payroll Office.
+Students are encouraged to sign up for Direct Deposit Authorization Form through the Controllers Office.

 - An ORIGINAL passport or